ciaraxON/prime/README.md

 ### The API must be appropriately (to your discretion) documented;

+algorithm documentation can be found here: [`algorithms.md`](algorithms.md)

 ### You may use any other frameworks or libraries for support e.g. Lombok, Rest Assured etc.;

-- See `pom.xml` for declared dependencies and build plugins: [`pom.xml`](https://github.com/ciaraxON/prime/blob/main/pom.xml)
+- See [`pom.xml`](pom.xml) for declared dependencies and build plugins
-- Integration testing: project uses RestAssured — see `src/test/java/com/example/prime/integration/PrimeControllerTest.java` ([file](https://github.com/ciaraxON/prime/blob/main/src/test/java/com/example/prime/integration/PrimeControllerTest.java)).
+- Integration testing: project uses RestAssured — see [`PrimeControllerTest.java`](https://github.com/ciaraxON/prime/blob/main/src/test/java/com/example/prime/integration/PrimeControllerTest.java).
-- XML support: Jackson 3 XML is included and used by the response model — see `pom.xml` and `src/main/java/com/example/prime/model/PrimeResponse.java` ([file](https://github.com/ciaraxON/prime/blob/main/src/main/java/com/example/prime/model/PrimeResponse.java)).
+- XML support: Jackson 3 XML is included and used by the response model — see [`pom.xml`](pom.xml) and [`PrimeResponse.java`](https://github.com/ciaraxON/prime/blob/main/src/main/java/com/example/prime/model/PrimeResponse.java).

 ### The project must be accessible from Github – if you do not wish to make it public, please add my user to the repository: Your Github account name.